Sally's Savings Blog Personal Finance Blog for Reducing Debt

 2) Take advantage of tool and machinery hire

 If the jobs you have in mind require specialist tools or machinery, don’t splash out on buying them outright – save money by hiring them instead.
+For example, if you need scaffolding to reach your roof, it’s better to use expert scaffolders in Essex (or wherever you are) and hire a platform for a couple of days than to buy it all yourself.
 It’s unlikely the equipment in question will be used on a regular basis, making hiring a much more cost effective option, especially if you need something of a particularly high quality or from a top-end brand.

 The internet is a good place to start when looking for organisations that offer DIY tools for hire –click here for one example – or consult your local directory to find suppliers in your area.